JustinWozniak/React-movie-app-with-MDB-Api/README.md

 Use npm install to install it to your computer from your console.

-I also threw in a meme generaor just for fun.
+I also threw in a meme generator just for fun.

 See it live at : https://mrfoxmovies.herokuapp.com/